-- Scatter the selected item evenly by hands or by the use of sachet to direct material to the interior of the shoe.
+- Scatter the selected item evenly by hand or by the use of a sachet to direct material to the interior of the shoe.

 - If you may want to make a sachet, remove the toe part from a pair of old pantyhose.
 The measurement should be about 12-15 inches long.

-- Select your type of odor absorber and stuffed the pantyhose.
+- Select your type of odor absorber and stuff the pantyhose.

 - Using a rubber band, surely lace the end of the pantyhose.